It’s Just a Pill

-The musical score is being produced by David Ruttenberg, a GRAMMY® producer who has worked with Peter Gabriel, Stevie Wonder, and Janet Jackson among others.
+The musical score has been produced by David Ruttenberg, a GRAMMY® producer who has worked with Peter Gabriel, Stevie Wonder, and Janet Jackson among others.

-The play will be directed by Bruce Hostetler, artistic director for the Portland Revels, a theater specializing in programming for children of all ages.
+The play is directed by Bruce Hostetler, artistic director for the Portland Revels, a theater specializing in programming for children of all ages.
 The cast features professional actors.

 Spring 2019 Tour

 The initial costs associated with the play’s production, prevention toolkit, and spring 2019 tour have been made possible through funding from an NC AHEC Innovation Grant, a SAMHSA Opioid STR Grant, and private donors.

 Additional funding is being sought to expand distribution of the play to more schools and communities across the state, particularly underserved rural communities.